Tsviel-BenShabat-silk/fioRandomizer/README.md

 ## Limitations

-- Current simulation parameters like block sizes and IOPS rate bounds are fixed but can be adjusted in the source code.
+- Current simulation parameters like block sizes and IOPS rate bounds are fixed.

 ## Contributing